andrewmbenton/hellosorld/_posts/2015-05-13-you-dont-understand-insurance.md

 **Things I don't insure**: shoes/clothes, coffee maker, computer, travel, bicycle, television, refrigerator, smartphone.
 If I lose or break one of these, I'll either replace it or go without for a while.

 **Things I insure**: my car and my health.
 And if I had a house I would insure it.
-These are expensive or irreplaceable, so insuring them makes a lot of sense.
+These are expensive or irreplaceable, so insuring them makes a lot of sense (or is required by law).

 What do you insure?
 Are there things you pay to insure now that you can afford to self-insure in the future?
 It's usually a better deal.